decant09/reiki/README.md

 11. In the terminal install the requirements by using the following: `pip3 install -r requirements.txt`.
 12. If you have your own packages that have been installed, then the requirements file needs to be updated using: `pip3 freeze --local > requirements.txt`.
 13. Next create the env.py file which tells our project which variables to use.
-14. Add the file to a .gitignore to prevent it from being pushed to github.
+14. Add env.py the file to a .gitignore file to prevent it from being pushed to github.
 15. Start the Django app: `python3 manage.py runserver`.
 16. Make migrations by running : `python3 manage.py makemigrations`
 17. Then migrate those changes with `python3 manage.py migrate`
-18. To run the project type python manage.py runserver into the terminal and open port 8000.
+18. To view the website type `python3 manage.py runserver` into the terminal and open port 8000.
-19. This will open the project locally for you to work on.
+19. The project is now ready to work on locally and any changes made can viewed using port 8000.

 [Back to top](#contents)

 ## Credits
 ### Code Used
-- To properly caluclate delivery charges in the Order model for the update_total function I used the code from Emma Hewson's Island Bees project on (GitHub)[https://github.com/emmahewson/island-bees/blob/main/checkout/models.py].
+- To properly caluclate delivery charges in the Order model for the update_total function I used the code from Emma Hewson's Island Bees project on [GitHub](https://github.com/emmahewson/island-bees/blob/main/checkout/models.py).
 ### Resources
 - The Code Institute "Building an E-Commerce Platform" Boutique Ado project was very much relied upon to build this project.
 - Lewis M Dillon's Web Piano Academy project from [GitHub](https://github.com/LewisMDillon/web-piano-academy/tree/main) was used for the deployment steps in this README as he documented them extremely well and accurately.
 I aslo referred to Alan Bushell's Razor Sharp project on [GitHub](https://github.com/Alan-Bushell/razor-sharp/tree/main) for help with the README.
 - Lewid M Dillon's project was also referenced when creating some of the models for this project.
 - The layout of the site drew some inspiration from Emma Hewson's [Island Bees](https://github.com/emmahewson/island-bees/tree/main) project and also from Ally Bothroyd's [website](https://allyboothroyd.com/).
 Emma's project was also referenced when creating some of the models for this project.
 - Django import statements were too long for PEP8 so used parentheses as per [stackoverflow](https://stackoverflow.com/questions/17273847/long-imports-in-python).
-- Reiki FAQ content from (reiki.org)[https://www.reiki.org/faqs].
+- Reiki FAQ content was taken from the [reiki.org](https://www.reiki.org/faqs) website.
 - The business's current website, [baileybarbour.com](https://www.baileybarbour.com/), was used for the content of this site.
 ### Acknowledgements
 - My Mentor Chris Quinn for continuous helpful feedback.
 - Tutor support at Code Institute for their amazing support.
-- Alan Bushell at Code Institute for guiding the class in our weekly stand-ups.
+- Alan Bushell at Code Institute for guiding the class in our weekly stand-ups and all of my fellow students who attended these meetings regularly with me.
+These sessions were extremley valuable.

 [Back to top](#contents)